 Weather station 13.8 miles from here

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Comp Rock:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Comp Rock:

 Featured Route For Comp Rock

 Shop and Compare 5.10a 6a 18 VI+ 18 E1 5a ID

 : ... : The Comp Wall

 This is a great journey through steep patina plates, cracks, and edges.
 P1: Follow the ramp to the left of the Splitter crack.
 Use a finger/hand crack (gear) to reach the first bolt.
 Angle back right to reach the steep juggy face above.
 P2: Continue up the wall with more steep climbing to belay on a good ledge.
 A small wire could be placed after the last bolt, but it is easier here.P3: Angle left to hit the arete for the final bolted pitch.I highly recommend linking P1 and P2 with a 70M rope.
 A...[more]
 Browse More Classics in ID